reactjs/react.dev/src/content/reference/react/useState.md

 #### Text field (string) {/*text-field-string*/}

-In this example, the `text` state variable holds a string.
-When you type, `handleChange` reads the latest input value from the browser input DOM element, and calls `setText` to update the state.
+In this example, the `text` State variable holds a string.
+When you type, `handleChange` reads the latest input value from the browser input DOM element, and calls `setText` to update the State.
 This allows you to display the current `text` below.

 <Sandpack>